mayalapp/gopher-frog-ribbit/ichaway/README.md

-# FLSHE folder README
+# Ichaway folder README

 ## Summary

-This folder is to help researchers/land managers process data using the gopher frog RIBBIT model at Fall Line Sandhills East.
+This folder is to help researchers/land managers process data using the gopher frog RIBBIT model at Ichaway.

 ## Files/folders